Short Horror

 Content Warnings

-• Major animal attacks, arm trauma, asphyxiation, blood, bone fractures, bullying, child abuse, child death, confinement, corpse desecration, dogs, drugging, electrocution, emotional abuse, gore, grief, head trauma, homophobia, injuries, kidnapping, murder, parent death, police, pregnancy, torture, violence
+animal attacks, arm trauma, asphyxiation, blood, bone fractures, bullying, child abuse, child death, confinement, corpse desecration, dogs, drugging, electrocution, emotional abuse, gore, grief, head trauma, homophobia, injuries, kidnapping, murder, parent death, police, pregnancy, torture, violence n/a animal cruelty, animal death, black slavery, car crashes, death, gun violence, head trauma, infertility, injuries, rats, sexual content, suicide

-• race/nationality: filipino american woman
+filipino american woman

-• type: short story anthology
+single author short story anthology

 Summary